-George Washington School of Business (GWSB) Students-A GWSB student must declare one GWSB major and may pursue a second GWSB or non-GWSB major.
+George Washington School of Business (GWSB) Students-A GWSB student must declare one GWSB major and can pursue a second GWSB or non-GWSB major.
 Students are limited to a maximum of two majors.
 Each major must have at least 18 credits taken in residence.
 A major must include 15 unique credits that do not count toward any other requirement, except for a WID requirement.
 All courses in each major must be completed with a minimum grade of C-.
 Students who do not earn the minimum grade requirement must repeat the course or complete another course that meets that requirement; if there is no other course option, the student should submit a course substitution request to the appropriate department for consideration.

-Students who wish to earn a major in accountancy must declare the BS in accountancy as their first major; i.e., accountancy may not be listed as a second major.
+Students who wish to earn a major in accountancy must declare the BS in accountancy as their first major; i.e., accountancy cannot be listed as a second major.

 Non-GWSB Students-Students whose primary major is outside GWSB who wish to declare a second major in business; business analytics; entrepreneurship and innovation; finance; information systems; international business; or marketing can do so with their home school advisor; a signature from a GWSB academic advisor is not required.
 GWSB second major courses can be counted toward an elective requirement (e.g., professional, technical, unrestricted), WID requirement, or a required minor or second major.
+A major must include 15 unique credits that do not count toward any other requirement, except for a WID requirement.
 Students should consult with their home school academic advisor if any restrictions apply.